Curated OER

 History Project: Fdr and Courtpacking

-This activity provides the background for the decision by President Roosevelt to attempt to expand the number of Supreme Court justices from nine to twelve.
-Students are to use sections from provided primary source documents to analyze...
+This lesson provides the background for the decision by President Roosevelt to attempt to expand the number of Supreme Court justices from nine to twelve.
+Students are to use sections from provided primary source documents to analyze the...

 Alabama Learning Exchange